KyleKing/TeamBIKES/README.md

 # Thank you for reading this far!

-Don't forget to visit the website at [redbarbikes.com](https://redbarbikes.com) and if you have any comments or questions, please visit [the issues section](https://github.com/KyleKing/TeamBIKES/issues) and let us know!
+If you have any comments or questions, please visit [the issues section](https://github.com/KyleKing/TeamBIKES/issues) and let us know!

 ## What to do next